JoeltheSpider/PyFUTing/README.md

 # PyFUTing
+- Generic fut module for algorthmised trading.
-Fut trading model based on futbin
+- Based on futbin data.
+- Real football inferences also inferred in prediction.